Rico-febrian/untitled-ecommerce-data-platform/README.md

 # E-Commerce Real-Time Data Platform

+Hello, welcome to my learning logs!

+It’s been a while since my last update.

-End-to-end data pipeline that captures changes from a transactional database using CDC, streams them through a Bronze, Silver, and Gold lakehouse architecture, and serves analytics on a Metabase dashboard.
-Fully orchestrated with Airflow and running entirely in Docker.
+In this project, I built an end-to-end data pipeline that captures changes from a transactional database using CDC, streams the data through a Bronze, Silver, and Gold lakehouse architecture, and delivers analytics via a Metabase dashboard.
+The entire workflow is orchestrated with Airflow and runs fully in Docker.

+I hope you find something useful and can learn from this repository!

 &nbsp;